helloimalemur/mayday/plan/rust_database_structure.md

-Certainly!
-Below, I'll provide the Rust struct definitions for the mobile app and the backend service, as well as a corresponding database schema.
+Rust struct definitions for the mobile app and the backend service, as well as a corresponding database schema.
 The goal is to ensure that the data model is well-structured for location tracking, alert management, and integration handling.

 ### Rust Structs